shrehanrajsingh/dc2-rs/README.md

 ## Overview

-**DC2-rs** is a robust Peer-to-Peer (P2P) framework designed for efficient file transfer across networks without requiring middleware infrastructure.
-The system employs a sophisticated chunking mechanism that divides files into 4KB segments, ensuring fault-tolerant transfers that can be seamlessly resumed from the last valid state in case of interruption.
+**DC2-rs** is a Peer-to-Peer (P2P) framework designed for efficient file transfer across networks without requiring middleware infrastructure.
+The system employs a chunking mechanism that divides files into 4KB segments, ensuring fault-tolerant transfers that can be seamlessly resumed from the last valid state in case of interruption.

 ## Architecture

 The framework implements advanced networking protocols and efficient data handling techniques.
-For comprehensive information regarding the architectural design and protocol standards:
+For information regarding the architectural design and protocol standards:

 > Please refer to [Protocols and Standards](PROTOCOL.md) for detailed documentation on architecture and implementation standards.